 The latency of confirmation times of a decentralized exchange depends on the underlying distributed ledger.
 We can facilitate the development of a distributed ledger network that permits significantly faster on-chain settlements with unique consensus mechanisms.

 Centralized exchanges still face security and other challenges, including such as a delay in the listing of the latest cryptocurrencies.
-Users can adopt decentralized exchanges for a more enhanced, secure, and efficient crypto trading experience.
+Users can adopt decentralized exchange development for a more enhanced, secure, and efficient crypto trading experience.

-We are a crypto exchange development company that includes decentralized exchange development in its offering.
+Oodles is a crypto exchange development company that offers decentralized development in its offering as well.
 We have expertise in developing platforms that provide lower trade latency, higher liquidity, and intuitive user interfaces, making them more attractive for mainstream crypto users.